 95% of eastbound transatlantic flights are overnight, which means I left Providence airport (PVD) at 8pm on a Thursday night.
 I arrived in Dublin at 7:55am on Friday.

 It might be possible to book a trip to Ireland and not rent a car, but it seems incredibly difficult.
 I initially tried to look up public transportation options given the Irish drive on the opposite side of the road from how we drive in the United States.
 I quickly learned, however, that with public transportation it is nearly impossible to get the timing right or make stops in all the recommended places.
 That said, I decided to rent a car.

-I had success booking an Avis car to pick up at the Old Kilmainham location in Dublin.
+I had success booking an Avis car through Priceline (usually great deals!) to pick up at the Old Kilmainham location in Dublin.

 3-Day Ireland Itinerary: Day 1

 Upon landing in Dublin at 7:55am, head straight to the car rental place via taxi (there are public busses if you are on a budget, but I was with a small group willing to split the fare).